hannesrabo/cassandra-strict-slo/CONTRIBUTING.md

   - `git rebase upstream/master`
   - `git push (git push --set-upstream origin my-feature-branch)`
 - Create PR
+  - If there is an issue related to the PR, write: `fixes <copied link to issue>` in the description of the PR.
+This will make sure the issue is closed when the PR is merged.
+It does work to refer to PRs in comments but this does not close them.
 - Review PR yourself
 - Add comments to things that might be non-obvious
 - Add fixes you discovered during self-review